statechannels/website/server/docs/getting-started.md

 * some initialized variables ( `let web3Provider, nodeProvider;` )
 * the async function `run()` which contains calls to
-    * initWeb3() // initializes web3; already complete and explained inline
+    * initWeb3() // initializes web3; no need to touch this
-    * initContract() // use Truffle to create a Contract object; enables dynamic fetching of the contract address and content
+    * initContract() // use Truffle to create a Contract object, which enables dynamic fetching of the contract address and content
-    * setupCF() // setup for the Counterfactual NodeProvider; already complete
+    * setupCF() // setup for the Counterfactual NodeProvider; no need to touch this
-    * install() // **this is the template we'll use for the application UI**
+    * install() // **this is where we'll code the application UI**
 * a call to the `run()` function

 ----------

 ## Constants

-We’ll import some [ethers.js](https://docs.ethers.io/ethers.js) [constants and utilities](https://docs.ethers.io/ethers.js/html/api-utils.html) we’ll need to write High Roller:
+We’ll import some [ethers.js](https://docs.ethers.io/ethers.js) [constants and utilities](https://docs.ethers.io/ethers.js/html/api-utils.html) we’ll need to write **HighRoller**:

 * HashZero // the ethers.js bytes32 representation of zero
 * bigNumberify // returns Big Number types from input; we’ll use these because JavaScript is, by default, not able to handle big number representations accurately